mrsimpson/homelab/homelab-config/README.md

 ./export-config.sh . cloudflare:apiToken=abc123 homelab:pulumiAccessToken=xyz789
 ```

-Exports all configuration and encrypts with AES256-GCM.
+Exports all stack configuration and Pulumi ESC environments, then encrypts with AES256-GCM.

+**What gets exported:**
+- Pulumi stack configuration (public + secrets)
+- Pulumi ESC environments accessible to your account
+- CLI-provided secrets (passed as arguments)

 ## Restore to a Stack